 ADMINISTRATION AND SERVICE

-Over the course of my eight years in higher education, I've served on four faculty hiring committees, solicited several sizeable donations from alumni, been a faculty advisor to multiple student organizations, coached Texas-Arlington's moot court appellate advocacy team to a national championship bid, and developed innovative new course offerings to support the college's Pre-Law and Disability Studies minors.
+During my eight years in higher education, I served on four faculty hiring committees, solicited several sizeable donations from alumni, been a faculty advisor to multiple student organizations, coached Texas-Arlington's moot court appellate advocacy team to a national championship bid, and developed innovative new course offerings to support the college's Pre-Law and Disability Studies minors.
 I chaired one M.A. thesis committee, on the topic of polygamy regulation in the late 20th century, and participated on over a dozen other Ph.D., Ed.D., and M.A. committees.
 My photo exhibition "Ringside: Memories of World Class Championship Wrestling" was displayed at the Texas-Arlington Library from August 2015 to January 2016, and has been spotlighted on NPR's All Things Considered.
-In December 2015, I joined the board of directors for the Pro Wrestling Hall of Fame, which is now located in Wichita Falls, Texas.

 PROFESSIONAL EDITING AND GHOSTWRITING SERVICES

-To date, I've edited or completely ghostwritten nearly two dozen manuscripts, ranging from simple autobiographies to full-length dissertations with discipline-appropriate citations.
+To date, I've edited or completely ghostwritten nearly two dozen manuscripts, ranging from executive book summaries and CliffsNotes to full-length dissertations with discipline-appropriate citations.
 I am well versed in multiple subject areas and have worked with natural scientists, social scientists, humanities scholars, and ESL students to achieve their academic objectives.
 The fees for such work vary depending on the nature and complexity of the proposed project.
 I also have considerable experience assisting with college admissions essays and recommendation letters.